BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 B. Return to Player is monitored in each and every game to ensure that the entire prize pool is paid out to players
 C. Games are routinely tested to ensure compliance with published rules
 D. Facilities exist to credit players in cases of where customer satisfaction is an issue
-E. If any games fail to play, for any technical reason, monitoring systems are in place to detect the error and attemp to fix it
+E. If any games fail to play, for any technical reason, monitoring systems are in place to detect the error and attempt to fix it
 F. If any games fail, for any technical reason where the error cannot be recovered, an email is sent to the administrator

 ## RTS 6 - Free Play Games